ISEG-MDAB/BDTA-us-flights/README.md

   - <b><i>Data analysis.ipynb</i></b> : a jupyter notebook to visualize and describe the data.

-      Five different charts are presented:
+      Six different charts are presented:
       <br>
       - Total number of flights per airport:
               A scatter plot with the evolution of the total number of flights per month.